 - it is necessary for the establishment, exercise or defence of legal claims;

-- is necessary for reasons of substantial public interest, on the basis of European Union or Member State law.
+- is necessary for reasons of substantial public interest.

 6 Cookies and similar technologies